Our space in Hochelaga (3535 Rouen) becomes a pickup point only, open from Tuesday to Saturday from 12pm to 5pm.

 Saumurer la dinde

 Brining a turkey really makes a difference.
 Try it, and you'll adopt it!
 It's simple: brining enhances its flavors, makes it more tender, and so much juicier.
-Here are our team's super simple tips for a chef-worthy brine.
+Here are our team's super simple tips for chef-worthy brining.

 - Add cold water until it is completely covered